-This full-year or half year course will focus on the endless graphic possibilities of Adobe Photoshop, Adobe Illustrator, Adobe In-Design as well as other Adobe software programs.
+This course will focus on the endless graphic possibilities of Adobe Photoshop, Adobe Illustrator, Adobe In-Design as well as other Adobe software programs.
 Manipulation of images, creating logos, product design as well as print and digital media will be explored.
 This course will produce individual artworks with a strong foundation in design principles, which can then transfer to college-level study in the Graphic Arts Fields.